Segment Policy Optimization: Effective Segment-Level Credit Assignment in RL for Large Language Models: Introduction

-Fine-grained token-level methods like Proximal Policy Optimization (PPO) \citep{schulman2017proximal} use a critic model to estimate advantages for each token.
+Fine-grained token-level methods like Proximal Policy Optimization (PPO) \cite{schulman2017proximalpolicyoptimizationalgorithms} use a critic model to estimate advantages for each token.
 However, accurately predicting state values poses a particular challenge in LLM training, due to the significant variability among states conditioned on different prompts and the limited per-prompt data to effectively train the critic model.
-Empirical findings by \citet{kazemnejad2024vineppo} provide extensive evidence that this difficulty causes the critic model to produce unreliable value predictions, leading to suboptimal credit assignment in practice.
-Additionally, PPO requires maintaining a separate critic model, typically as large as the actor, which doubles the memory footprint and computational cost, making it less efficient for large-scale training.
-At the other extreme, coarse-grained trajectory-level methods such as Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath} bypass the critic model and compute a single advantage for the entire generated sequence based solely on the final outcome.
-While this approach is computationally efficient and unbiased, it leads to imprecise credit assignment over long sequences \citep{kazemnejad2024vineppo}.
-Applying a single advantage signal to a large number of tokens makes it challenging for the model to identify which specific actions contribute positively or negatively, resulting in the model failing to reward partial progress or learning inefficient solution paths \citep{qu2025optimizing}.
-Moreover, our experimental results, consistent with a concurrent work \citep{yu2025dapo}, find that GRPO can rapidly overfit on a fixed training set, with the number of unique responses decreasing and the performance on the validation set saturating early (see Figure \ref{fig:grpo_overfit}).
+Empirical findings by \cite{kazemnejad2024vineppounlockingrlpotential} provide extensive evidence that this difficulty causes the critic model to produce unreliable value predictions, leading to suboptimal credit assignment in practice.
+Additionally, PPO employs either a separate critic model or an additional critic head to predict the value function, leading to extra memory and computation overhead.
+At the other extreme, coarse-grained trajectory-level methods such as Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmathpushinglimitsmathematical} bypass the critic model and compute a single advantage for the entire generated sequence based solely on the final outcome.
+While this approach is computationally efficient and unbiased, it leads to imprecise credit assignment over long sequences \cite{kazemnejad2024vineppounlockingrlpotential}.
+Applying a single advantage signal to a large number of tokens makes it challenging for the model to identify which specific tokens contribute positively or negatively, resulting in the model failing to reward partial progress or learning redundant solution paths \cite{qu2025optimizingtesttimecomputemeta}.
+Moreover, our experimental results, consistent with a concurrent work \cite{yu2025dapoopensourcellmreinforcement}, find that GRPO can rapidly overfit on a fixed training set, with the number of unique responses decreasing and the performance on the validation set saturating early (see Figure \ref{fig:grpo_overfit}).

 To overcome the limitations of both token-level and trajectory-level methods, we propose \emph{\underline{\textbf{S}}egment \underline{\textbf{P}}olicy \underline{\textbf{O}}ptimization (SPO)}, a novel RL framework focusing on mid-grained, segment-level advantage estimation.
 Instead of assigning credit for each token or only at the end of a trajectory, SPO partitions the generated sequence into contiguous segments and estimates advantages at this intermediate granularity.
 This segment-level estimation offers several key benefits: \textbf{(1)} \textbf{Improved credit assignment:} Segment-level feedback provides more localized information than trajectory-level methods, allowing credit assignment to shorter segments.
 This finer granularity enables the model to reward partial progress even for ultimately unsuccessful responses and penalize redundancy or unnecessary portions within successful responses. \textbf{(2)} \textbf{More accurate advantage estimation:} Compared to token-level advantages, segment-level advantages involve fewer estimation points.
 This enables SPO to leverage effective Monte Carlo (MC) sampling, yielding accurate and unbiased advantage estimation directly from the policy, thus eliminating the need for an additional, unstable critic model. \textbf{(3)} \textbf{Flexibility and adaptability:} Our segment partition method can be arbitrarily defined without requiring semantic completeness, offering flexible adjustment of granularity from token-level to trajectory-level, also making it adaptable to a wide range of tasks.